TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 SYNOPSIS

 I set out to evolve novel card games with genetic algorithms and Monte Carlo simulation, and hit two walls.
 Almost every random rulebook is unplayable garbage, and once you fix that with constrained game skeletons, evolution just rediscovers games that already exist.
 The fix for the first is to search a manifold where every point is a valid game; the fix for the second is to put an LLM in the selection loop as a novelty judge, because structural metrics are blind to the entire corpus of published card games.
-It was built across a run of Claude models, Opus 4.5 through Fable 5, the latter of which rebuilt the measurement foundation before the US government pulled it three days after launch, leaving Opus 4.8 to execute the breakthrough.
-Whether any of the certified-novel games is actually fun is still untested, which is the whole point of the playable web version.
+It was built across a run of Claude models, Opus 4.5 through Fable 5, the latter of which rebuilt the measurement foundation before the US government pulled it four days after launch, leaving Opus 4.8 to execute the breakthrough.
+Most recently I generalized the six hand-coded game families into a generative grammar that stays playable-by-construction and now represents most known card games -- Crazy Eights, Hearts, Spades, Casino, Gin, Big Two, poker -- from one set of typed primitives, all feeding the same judge.
+The certified-novel games are genuinely playable; whether any of them is actually fun is still an open question, which is the whole point of the playable web version.

 METADATA